todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 #### System => Acceleration

 1. Set __paravirtualization interface__ to _KVM_ which is the [recommended setting](http://superuser.com/questions/945910/how-to-select-paravirtualization-interface-in-virtual-box) for Linux guests.
 When using a Windows guest you should set it to _Hyper-V_.
+Today we are using a Linux guest (VM) so select _KVM_.

   ![13-system-acceleration](Part1/13-system-acceleration.png)